gosling-lang/gosling-website/docs/js-api.md

   }
   ```

-    - For `"specProcessed"`, the `eventData` stores the spec as processed in the compiler, resolving defaults and attributes inherited from a parent view, as well as flattening overlaid tracks.
+    - For `"specResolved"`, the `eventData` stores the spec as processed in the compiler, resolving defaults and attributes inherited from a parent view, as well as flattening overlaid tracks.
   ```javascript
   {
       id: string,